natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/personal.md

 **Prerequisite:** *STR or DEX 18*

-Trooper develops an unique style with using a bladed weapon.
+Trooper develops an unique style with using a bladed weapon. **Add 0.5x STR or 0.5x DEX mod to your blade damage.**

 Trooper gains a special combo attack that requires multiple round to chain, but devastating.
 You can combine *Openers (O), Fillers (F)* and *Resolvers (R)*.
 They must be chained one after another strictly in order.